tureus/tureus.github.io/_posts/2015-08-31-docker-gotchas.md

 You are leaving the container 'stopped' but still taking up memory.
 I'm sure the data is paged out on demand, but still, the artifacts are left behind.

-The recommended practice is to have one process per container, so add `--rm` to your run command.
+The recommended practice is to have one process per container, so add `--rm` to your run command if you know you won't be coming back to that process.

     docker run -it --rm xrlx/my_image bash
     # do some bash-y stuff in your image's environment